 For More Information about the overall application process:

 Stonecoast MFA applications are administered by the Graduate Office of the University of Southern Maine.
 The graduate office will be processing your application, so if you have questions about the application process or about the status of your application, please contact USM Graduate Admissions at (207) 780-4386.
 With special questions, you may contact Associate Director of Graduate Admissions Lisa Sweet at firstname.lastname@example.org.

 The Stonecoast MFA staff are also happy to talk with you at any time to address your questions.
-For administrative, general academic or program related questions, please contact Robin Talbot at email@example.com or at (207) 780-4428.
-If you have questions about the distinctive academic character of Stonecoast, you may contact the Director at firstname.lastname@example.org.
+You may contact us at email@example.com.